flinkcstou/marquee-animate-scroll-slider/README.md

 you can see example with static data. but you want it works dynamic data. message me on my gmail - flinckcstoU@gmail.com.  help you to realise it

+if you don't have package.json,  you need to init it (npm init -y);

 - first step: npm install picker-scroll-animate

 - second step: create folder - EXAMPLE